modernish/modernish/share/doc/modernish/DESIGN.md

 - Always test for the correct arguments and die() if an incorrect number of arguments is given.
-This catches any unexpected field splitting and globbing (unquoted variables expanding into multiple arguments) which strongly indicates that the program is in an insonsistent state.
+This catches any unexpected field splitting and globbing (unquoted variables expanding into multiple arguments) which strongly indicates that the program is in an inconsistent state.

 - Always validate or sanitise all data before use; die() on invalid data.
   This prevents injection vulnerabilities and buggy behaviour.